SAFCSP-Team/weighted-graph-project/README.md

 # Weighted Graph

+## Objective
+The purpose of the project is to validate your knowledge of graph implementation with an adjacency matrix and adjacency list.

 ## Problem
 Do a representation of travling cost between four cities (Riyadh, Makkah, Jeddah, Neom) and display the weighted graph relations using adjacnecy matrix as below image.